choupit0/MassVulScan/README.md

 # Known issues
 Concerning SNMP, sometimes UDP port scan doesn't seems correctly working with masscan program.
 I'm trying to find a solution.
 # TODO
+Improve the pre-scanning phase to identify online hosts (fping).

 Manage better multiple IP addresses on one network interface.

 Improve process of installation (install what is strictly necessary, comparison of versions).